THE HISTORICAL 7TH SEAL

 Trees - trees usually signify the people of God.
 Throughout Scripture Israel is compared to a fig tree, a vine, an olive tree etc. The parables are full of this imagery.
 Trees were created on the earth on the third day, symbolising the people of Israel being created in the third millennium.

-Grass - grass or vegetation are also often indicators of the people of God, also created on the Earth on the third day.
+Grass - grass and vegetation are also often indicators of the people of God, created on the Earth on the third day.

 Rivers and Springs - frequently denote the pure teachings of God, which are meant to flow from the people of God.